 Latest Dynatrace

 Distributed Tracing enhances Dynatrace abilities to analyze and filter trace data at both the request and span levels.
 With advanced filtering options, such as facets and the grouping function, you can easily explore and pinpoint issues.
-Your selection is preserved across interactions, including the single trace perspective, for seamlessly drilling down to the root cause.
+In addition, your selection is preserved across interactions, enabling you to drill down to the single trace information, and to identify the root cause and prevent failures in your environments.

 A distributed trace is a collection of spans representing a request's journey through a distributed system.